joaomh/python-data-structures-and-algorithms/README.md

 This repository contains Python based examples of many data structures and algorithms.

-This is the main reference for my YouTube Channel, ExataMenteS in PT-BR
+This is the main reference for my YouTube Channel, 2001 Engenharia in PT-BR

 [▶ Estrutura de Dados e Algoritmos em Python]()